sajal1405/Fedrix-Vision/README.md

 ### 🚀 Development

 #### Web
-Runs the Vite dev server on `http://localhost:3000`:
+Runs Create React App's `react-scripts` dev server on `http://localhost:3000`:
 ```bash
 npm start
 ```
+If you see "`react-scripts` is not recognized", ensure dependencies are installed with `npm install`.

 #### Desktop
 Electron loads the same dev server for the desktop app: